Amalfi-Festival/amalfi-festival-org/index.md

 ## We Appreciate Your Support!

 Donations help keep the festival alive and thriving.
+Help extend the legacy of this unique festival, and bring experiences of a lifetime to the artists and musicians looking for inspiration along the beautiful Amalfi Coast.

-DONATE NOW
+<a class="button" href="{{ site.baseurl }}{% link donations.md %}">Donate Now</a>

 </section>

 <section id="sponsors" markdown="1">